countnazgul/qlikview-server-get-active-docs-and-users/README.md

 If you receiving "cannot reach QMS" make sure port 4799 is open to accept requests or try and remove " , Version=1.0.0.0, Culture=neutral, PublicKeyToken=null" from the .config file

 Also make sure that the user, under which the app is started, is member of QlikView Management API group.

+The file call_from_node.js include a sample code that can be used to call the app from Node.js